srashti-02/sharma_tent_house/plan.md

 ### Reasoning

 Each booking can contain many items, so a list structure is necessary.
-Date-range based availability checking is required to correctly handle overlapping bookings.
+Date-range based availability checking is required to correctly handle overlapping bookings and real-world delivery schedules.

 ---